zhangsinuo/zhangsinuo.github.io/_posts/2024-05-07-dictionary-llm.md

 After pre-training or adaptation tuning, a major approach to using LLMs is to design suitable prompting strategies for solving various tasks and show their special abilities, i.e., emergent abilities.
 Prompt tuning involves creating effective prompts that guide the model to generate desired responses.
 This process, known as prompt engineering <d-cite key="zheng2023judging"></d-cite>, requires a careful design of prompts to elicit accurate and relevant responses from the model.
 A well-designed prompt is essential in eliciting the abilities of language models to accomplish specific tasks.
 Typically, four key ingredients depict the functionality of a prompt for eliciting the abilities of language models to complete tasks.
 These include task description, input data, contextual information, and prompt style.
 In-context learning is a common prompting method that involves formulating the task description and/or demonstrations in natural language text.
 Additionally, chain-of-thought prompting can enhance in-context learning by involving a series of intermediate reasoning steps in prompts.

 ### Emergent Abilities
-**Definition:** Emergent abilities <d-cite key="wei2022emergent"></d-cite> are unique capabilities that are only present in large language models (LLMs) and not in smaller ones.
+**Definition:** Emergent abilities are unique capabilities that are only present in large language models (LLMs) and not in smaller ones.
 This is one of the most prominent features differentiating LLMs from previous pre-trained language models (PLMs).
 When the scale reaches a certain level, emergent abilities occur as LLMs perform significantly above random.
 In principle, we are more concerned with emergent abilities that can be applied to solve various tasks.
 For instance, in-context learning, instruction following, and step-by-step reasoning are three abilities for LLMs and representative models that possess these abilities.
 We will introduce these abilities in the following sections.

 **Case Study:** See in In-context Learning and Step-by-step reasoning.